ehajek/PasswordGenerator/README.md

     THEN a password is generated that matches the selected criteria WHEN the password is generated
     THEN the password is either displayed in an alert or written to the page

+## Mockup Image

+The website mockup image loaction is "./passwordgenmock.png"

+## Sample Site

+The sample site for the PasswordGenerator Homepage is lockated at "https://ehajek.github.io/PasswordGenerator/".

+## GitHub Repository

+The name of the Password Generator GitHub repository is "PasswordGenerator" at the URL of "https://github.com/ehajek/PasswordGenerator".

+---

+Eddie Hajek <br>
+ehajek@outlook.com <br>
+2021.10.14 <br>